VerifyTests/DiffEngine/docs/mdsource/diff-tool.source.md

 Since this project launches diff tools, it will trigger this feature an a dialog will show:

-> All unit tests are finished, but chid processes spawned by the test runner process are still running.
+> All unit tests are finished, but child processes spawned by the test runner process are still running.
 Terminate child process?

 <img src="resharper-spawned.png" alt="R# terminate process dialog" width="400">